Would you like to feel safe and confident eating local, wild plants?

 If this resonates with you, I invite you to join me in

-I really enjoyed the See The City Green classes with Garliq.
+I really enjoyed the herb walk classes with Garliq.
 Not only did I find out about really neat places in the city that I did not yet know about, but I also learned to identify local herbs and plants which were either yummy or really useful for healing remedies.